 - Encouraging them to set savings goals for something they want

-- Setting them up with ‘read only’ internet banking so they can see their bank balance.
+- Setting them up with ‘read only’ internet banking or mobile app so they can see their bank balance.

 From age 10

-With your permission, your 10-year-old can get an ATM/EFTPOS Age card for their account.
+With your permission, your child over 10 years old can get an ATM/EFTPOS card for their Free Up account.

-Help them get a better grasp of the value of money and how much things cost by involving them in family budgeting decisions – don’t get too heavy, but if you’re planning a holiday or if they want Netflix discuss how much it costs.
+Help them to understand the value of money by involving them in family budgeting decisions for example if you're planning a holiday or shopping for groceries, discuss how much it costs.

 From age 13

-Your teenager can withdraw money and make over–the–counter transactions on their own.
-They can get access to internet banking and phone banking to transfer money between other Kiwibank accounts.
-They can also get an ATM card without parental permission.
+Your teenager can withdraw money and pay for things in store without parental or guardian permission.
+They can get access to internet banking, the mobile app and phone banking to transfer money between accounts.
+They can also get an ATM/EFTPOS card without parental or guardian permission.

 It’s a good age to give them a little more spending power, like shopping for their own clothes, gadgets or other things they’re into.
 Think about giving them a monthly budget and putting them in charge.